Gender Inclusive Housing

 If your name has changed, documentation of your name change is required.
 Please make a copy of your documentation and send it with a name change request form.
 Acceptable documentation includes a birth certificate, marriage license, driver's license, California ID.
 International students cannot make a change until it is reflected on their Visa/Permit.
 Complete the Name Change Request form and submit it to the Registrar's Office (UH-171).
 Questions regarding this process should be forwarded to the Registrar's Office at 909.537.5200.

 CSUSB does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex in all education programs and activities operated by the university (both on and off campus).
 Title IX protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence.
-For complete information and resources, visit CSUSB's Title IX & Gender Equity website or email: titleIX@csusb.edu.
+For complete information and resources, visit Title IX & Gender Equity or email titleIX@csusb.edu.

 All Gender Restrooms are available throughout the CSUSB campus